 - third party lenders and insurers;

-- relevant parties in situations when Mirvac is required by law to provide the information.
+- relevant external third parties in situations when Mirvac is required by law to provide the information.

 Mirvac does not sell personal information to entities outside the Mirvac Group.